decasia/digital-cultures-2017/syllabus.md

 ### Jan 26: Introduction to digital cultures

 We will have a general introduction to the course topics and logistics.
-Everyone take notes here: https://goo.gl/BNXqq7
+We'll also take collaborative notes.

 **ASSIGNMENT**
 Come up with a topic for your course scrapbook.